dodiku/AudioOwl/README.md

-# audioanalyzer
+# audioanalyzer.py
-Fast analysis of music files in Python
+A python package for fast analysis of music files 🎸.